How to Prepare a Successful Request For

 You must establish that the national interest would not be served if you were required to obtain a labor certification for the proposed employment.
 You failed to submit any evidence to establish that the national interest would be affected if you were required to go through the labor certification process.
 Please submit evidence to establish that your past record justifies projections of further benefit to the nation.
 The evidence on record fails to show that you have influenced the field by acquiring the necessary knowledge or exceptional skills.

-You must persuasively demonstrate that the national interest would be adversely affected if a labor certification were required.
-You must demonstrate that it would be contrary to the national interest to potentially deprive the prospective employer of your service by making the position available to U.S. workers.
+You must persuasively demonstrate that the national interest would be affected if a labor certification were required.
 You must establish that you have a past record of specific prior achievement with some degree of influence on the field as a whole.

 You must submit the requested information before the deadline.
 Failure to do so may result in the denial of your petition.
 Please note the required deadline for providing a response to this Request For Evidence (RFE).
 The deadline reflects the maximum period for responding to this RFE.
 However, since many immigration benefits are time sensitive, you are encouraged to response to this request as early as possible, but no later than the date provided on the request.